 Further Development of the Thin-disk Concept

 The thin-disk laser concept allows for further variations.
 For example, side pumping of the disk may allow for even higher output powers while reducing the requirements on the pump beam quality.
 This approach, developed at the Lawrence Livermore National Laboratory, is based on a composite laser crystal .
-An undoped YAG disk, which is bonded to a Yb:YAG disk, brings various benefits: It reduces the beam quality requirements for the pump source, reduces the tendency for transverse amplified spontaneous emission (ASE) and parasitic lasing in large disks, increases the mechanical strength and may improve the cooling.
+An undoped YAG disk, which is bonded to a Yb:YAG disk, offers several advantages.
+It reduces the beam quality requirements for the pump source, decreases the occurrence of transverse amplified spontaneous emission (ASE) and parasitic lasing in large disks, enhances the mechanical strength, and potentially improves the cooling efficiency.
 The side-pumped concept may thus allow scaling to much higher powers, even though not necessarily with diffraction-limited beam quality.
-An interesting option is to use a composite ceramic gain medium which is ytterbium doped only in the center region and not in the outside regions, which are used only to deliver the pump power.
+An interesting option is to use a composite ceramic laser gain medium which is ytterbium doped only in the center region and not in the outside regions, which are used only to deliver the pump power.

 Competition with Fiber Lasers

-Thin-disk lasers are currently facing fierce competition from high-power fiber lasers and amplifiers.
-In continuous-wave operation, these can currently deliver even higher powers in close to diffraction-limited beams.
-Within the next few years, both thin-disk lasers and fiber lasers are expected to show significant further progress, and it is currently not clear which technology will acquire the larger market share.
+Industrial thin-disk lasers are facing fierce competition from high-power fiber lasers and amplifiers.
+In continuous-wave operation, those can currently deliver even higher powers in beams that are close to diffraction-limited.
+Additionally, the wall-plug efficiency can be even higher.
+Within the next few years, both thin-disk lasers and fiber lasers are expected to make significant further progress.
+Currently, it is unclear which technology will dominate the market.
 See also the article on fiber lasers versus bulk lasers.

 In the domain of ultrashort pulse generation, fiber amplifier systems based on chirped-pulse amplification allow one to reach even higher average powers and shorter pulse durations than thin-disk lasers can generate without amplification.
-However, such systems are relatively complex, and thin-disk lasers will probably maintain superiority for the direct generation of pulses with high energies, particularly when high pulse quality (concerning temporal shape, low chirp, and stable linear polarization) are required.
-A key issue in this context is that both the small disk thickness and the larger beam diameter on the disk lead to a nonlinearity which, compared with that of a fiber laser, is smaller by many orders of magnitude, and thus in many cases allows the use of much simpler techniques.
+However, such systems are relatively complex, and thin-disk lasers will probably maintain superiority for the direct generation of pulses with high energies, especially when high pulse quality (concerning temporal shape, low chirp, and stable linear polarization) are required.
+A key issue in this context is that both the small thickness of the disk and the larger diameter of the beam on the disk lead to a nonlinearity which, compared with that of a fiber laser, is smaller by many orders of magnitude.
+As a result, in many cases, much simpler techniques can be employed.

-A detailed comparison of thin-disk versus fiber lasers is complex and has to take into account many aspects which depend on the particular application.
-For example, issues such as emission bandwidth, pulse quality and stability of polarization state can be essential in some cases but insignificant in others.
+A detailed comparison of thin-disk versus fiber lasers is complex and has to take into account many aspects that depend on the specific application.
+For example, factors such as emission bandwidth, pulse quality, and stability of polarization state can be crucial in certain situations but unimportant in others.